 - SIT30116 - Certificate III in Tourism

 - SIT40521 - Certificate IV in Kitchen Management

 Occupational Health and Safety

 Upskill or reskill your staff with TAFE Priority Skills Fund.
 The co-contribution fee, being the remaining course cost after the Queensland Government subsidy, can be paid by employers for their staff.
 Eligibility requirements apply.
 If the employer opts to pay CQUniversity directly, rather than reimburse the employee/student, invoices will be payable as the student enrols in units.
 The employer will need to complete an Authority to Invoice form, this can then be emailed to firstname.lastname@example.org

 More about TAFE Priority Skills Fund

 TAFE Priority Skills Fund is an initiative of the Queensland Government’s Department of Employment, Small Business and Training.
 This funding is provided to CQUniversity as an official TAFE provider to support training in priority growth industries, as well as those that are new and emerging.
-Eligible students need to be enrolled and participate in study prior to the end of June 2023 to access TAFE Priority Skills Fund.
-This funding is applicable to unit enrolments.
-Any gap in your studies may result in you losing access to this funding.
-This funding is limited and subject to change.
-Please carefully consider your training options before committing to a training course as this may exhaust your entitlement to further Queensland Government subsidised training.
+TAFE Priority Skills Fund is available until 30 June 2024.
+As this funding is limited and applicable to unit enrolments, future unit enrolments may not be subsidised by this program.

 If you have any questions, please call us on 13 27 86.
 You can also ask a question via eform.